The Whole Ten Yards

 |Domestic Gross: $16,328,471||Overseas Gross: $9,827,310|

-This highly unnecessary sequel to the moderate hit The Whole Nine Yards (2000), which was Franchise Pictures’ only success, was financed for an alleged $40 million by the notorious Franchise Pictures (known to artificially inflate their budgets, so their co-financiers end up shouldering most of the production costs) and the German based MHF Zweite Academy Film.
+This godawful sequel to The Whole Nine Yards (2000), which was Franchise Pictures’ only success, was financed for an alleged $40 million by the notorious Franchise Pictures (known to artificially inflate their budgets, so their co-financiers end up shouldering most of the production costs) and the German based MHF Zweite Academy Film.
 As per Franchise Pictures’ distribution pact, Warner Bros distributed in the US and in a few select territories.

 The Whole Ten Yards was originally scheduled for release on October 17, 2003 but was sent back for reshoots and delayed until April 9, 2004.
 The Whole Ten Yards received awful reviews and was tracking for an opening in the low to mid teens.
 It opened over the Easter weekend against a slew of flops — The Alamo, The Girl Next Door, Ella Enchanted and Johnson Family Vacation.
 The Whole Ten Yards was dead on arrival with $6,685,381 — placing #8 for the weekend led by holdover The Passion Of The Christ.